antmendoza/temporal_java_workshop/README.md

-Open other terminal an run the following command to create the search attribute `temporal operator search-attribute create --namespace default --type Keyword --name TransferRequestState`
+Open other terminal an run the following command to create the search attribute `temporal operator search-attribute create --namespace default --type Keyword --name TransferRequestStatus`

 ## Modules: